-If you are in the midst of processing an adjustable rate reverse mortgage at this time, if that loan does not close by November 30, 2020, the terms will change to a 1-month CMT ARM (Constant Maturity Treasury) with a life cap of 10% instead of the current 5% life cap on the 1-year LIBOR ARM.
+If you are processing an adjustable rate reverse mortgage at this time, if that loan does not close by November 30, 2020, the terms will change to a 1-month CMT ARM (Constant Maturity Treasury) with a life cap of 10% instead of the current 5% life cap on the 1-year LIBOR ARM.

 The Good News!

 The good news is that the CMT index is extremely low and that no borrower in the history of reverse mortgages has ever reached the capped rate.
 This means that the lifetime cap may be higher, but if the rates never hit the cap, the cap amount is a moot point.